lizadaly/windrift/README.md

 ```
 You select the _purple spangled basset hound_ as your spirit animal.
-The _basset hound_ squirms in your grasp.
+The _hound_ squirms in your grasp.
 ```

-`FromInventory` takes a string (usually an inventory item) and returns the string offset by the value of the `offset` parameter (usually -1, for the last word, but here it would be -2.)
-It takes an optional `onLoad` callback which will pass the inventory string through an arbitrary transformation—for example, you might use this to upcase a term.
+`FromInventory` takes a string (usually an inventory item) and returns the string offset by the value of the `offset` parameter (usually -1, for the last word, but could be -2 in this example, in which case it would return "basset hound".)
+It takes an optional `onLoad` callback which will pass the inventory string through an arbitrary transformation before returning it—for example, you might use this to upcase the word if it would start a new sentence.

 ## Writing in Windrift